replicatedhq/kots/design/variadic_config.md

 1. Dynamic Preflights
     * Because resources can be created dynamically, preflights may be valuable if they could be modified based on the planned size of deployment.
     * This is not included in this scope.
 Any modification to preflights would need to be submitted as an independent proposal.
+1. Large Binary File Config Items
+    * Even though this was requested, the details of variadic config are considered a pre-requisite and this would need to be follow-on work.

 ## Background

 Application configuration values are currently defined by vendors as static fields with basic scalar value types like integer, string and boolean (the file options can be treated as a special case of string).
-All fields must currently be defined ahead of time.
+All fields must currently be defined ahead of time by the vendor.

 KOTS currently uses resources with the following hierarchy:
 1. **Config Spec** - This top-level resource defines the static fields available to configure the application.